datacamp/courses-introduction-to-python/chapter4.md

 test_object("np_baseball", do_eval = False)
 test_function("numpy.array", not_called_msg = "Be sure to call [`np.array()`](http://docs.scipy.org/doc/numpy-1.10.0/glossary.html#term-array).",
-                             incorrect_msg = "You should call `np.array(baseball)` to make a 2D numpy array out of `baseball`.") test_object("np_baseball", incorrect_msg = "Assign the numpy array you created to `np_baseball`.")
+                             incorrect_msg = "You should call `np.array(baseball)` to make a 2D `numpy` array out of `baseball`.") test_object("np_baseball", incorrect_msg = "Assign the `numpy` array you created to `np_baseball`.")

 test_function("print", incorrect_msg = "Print the `shape` field of the `np_baseball` object using the dot notation: `.`.")

 success_msg("Slick!
-Time to show off some killer features of multi-dimensional Numpy arrays!")
+Time to show off some killer features of multi-dimensional `numpy` arrays!")
 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:aeca4977f0
-## Subsetting 2D Numpy Arrays
+## Subsetting 2D NumPy Arrays

-If your 2D Numpy array has a regular structure, i.e. each row and column has a fixed number of values, complicated ways of subsetting become very easy.
+If your 2D `numpy` array has a regular structure, i.e. each row and column has a fixed number of values, complicated ways of subsetting become very easy.
 Have a look at the code below where the elements `"a"` and `"c"` are extracted from a list of lists.

 ```
 # regular list of lists